Kia EV9 review – a great seven-seater electric SUV

 Kia EV9 models, specs and alternatives

 Kia has completely turned around its image in the past few decades, going from a forgettable budget brand to a major player.
-The Kia EV9 is its largest electric SUV and a real milestone for the brand, as it’s the most expensive Kia ever, costing from just under £65,000 in entry-level Air trim – that’s not too far off the price you’d pay for a Land Rover Discovery fitted with a mild-hybrid diesel engine.
+The Kia EV9 is its largest electric SUV and a real milestone for the brand, as it’s the most expensive Kia ever, costing from £65,000 in entry-level Air trim – that’s not too far off the price you’d pay for a Land Rover Discovery fitted with a mild-hybrid diesel engine.

 The Kia EV9 is big, with dimensions not far off those of the electric Range Rover coming later in 2024.
 Other large electric SUV rivals are also set to include the Volvo EX90 (which starts from over £90k) and models such as the Tesla Model X, Audi Q8 e-tron and Mercedes EQC.